-We are a clinical-stage biopharmaceutical development company with a history of operating losses, expect to incur additional losses in the future and may never be profitable.
+We are a pre-commercialization-stage biopharmaceutical company with a history of operating losses, expect to incur additional losses in the future and may never be profitable.

-We are a clinical-stage biopharmaceutical development company that was incorporated in 2003.
+We are a pre-commercialization-stage biopharmaceutical company that was incorporated in 2003.
 Since our incorporation, we have been mainly focused on research and development.
 We have incurred losses since inception, principally as a result of research and development and general administrative expenses in support of our operations.
-We recorded net losses of \$25.4 million in 2019, \$30.0 million in 2020 and \$27.1 million in 2021.
-As of December 31, 2021, we had an accumulated deficit of \$305.0 million.
+We recorded net losses of \$30.0 million in 2020, \$27.1 million in 2021 and \$25.0 in 2022.
+As of December 31, 2022, we had an accumulated deficit of \$330.0 million.
 We anticipate that we will incur significant additional losses as we continue to focus our resources on prioritizing, selecting and advancing our most promising therapeutic candidates.
 We may never be profitable, and we may never achieve significant sustained revenues.